mrtolkien/mrtolkien.github.io/_posts/2020-08-05-realistic-python-docker-work-flow.md

 But mounting a folder with your source code inside a container is the way most people use Docker during development.
 Both PyCharm and VS Code even do it transparently when you tell them to use a Docker image for your environment.
 They create a container, mount your source folder into it, and define it as the working directory.

-Usually you will use a bind mount during development, as seen by it being the paradigm chosen by the two most popular python IDEs.
-But when moving to production you will want to copy your source code inside your Docker image, creating a self-sufficient image.

 ### Multi-stage builds

-Using [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/) is key to not repeating yourself.
-You can use a single `Dockerfile` to define multiple images, usually images that will be dependent on one another.
-You can then create a specific image with `docker build --target`.
+Using [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/) is key to not repeating yourself when defining similar environment, in particular one for development and one for production.
+You can use a single `Dockerfile` to define multiple images dependent on one another.
+You can then build a specific image with `docker build --target`.

 It was useful to generate both dev and prod images without code duplication, and also allowed made it easy to create multiple applications based on the same `lol_data` base image.